Top 10 Common Foods Between Iran and Turkey in 2024

 As it gets grilled, the cooked outer part of the cone of meat is shaved in thin slices by a huge sword-like knife, and arranged on a plate with Ace or flat pide (pitta) bread.
 It can be served plain as is on a plate, or put on white rice, or rolled in a regular bread or lavash wrap.

-Koofteh in Iran have different types, such as koofteh berenj, koofteh tabrizi, koofteh ghelgheli and chickpea koofteh.
-Each of them has their own baking recipe and special ingredients.
+Koofteh in Iran are different types, such as koofteh berenj, koofteh tabrizi, koofteh ghelgheli and chickpea koofteh.
+Each of them has their baking recipe and special ingredients.

 Red lentils are the sign of dal adas.
-Eventually, mix the ingredients together and form them like small circles and refrigerate it to cool.
+Eventually, mix the ingredients, form them like small circles, and refrigerate them to cool.

 For many years, fast food in Iran has included this great food in their menu and has become the number 7 of common foods between Iran and Turkey.